 IEMS 225-0 Principles of Entrepreneurship Introduction to essential elements of building one's own business, from brainstorming ideas and assessing opportunities to pitching a business idea.
 History of entrepreneurship and the entrepreneurial psyche.
 Business plan fundamentals, including strategy, finance, accounting, marketing, operations, and choosing the ideal management team.
+Taught with ENTREP 225; students may not receive credit for both courses.
 May not be taken after 325.